Chronic Illness and Mental Health (Part 2)

 When pain becomes chronic it also becomes a complex physical, emotional, psychological, and relational experience.
 People often deal with this in one of two ways.

-On the one hand they completely give up hope that there is any help.
+On the one hand, they completely give up hope that there is any help.
 This is often a valiant attempt to save themselves from any further disappointments.
 And is especially true when there is a history of consulting with a variety of health practitioners and attempting a number of therapies with no significant success.

 On the other hand, there can be a determined commitment to finding the one magic treatment that will cure the pain forever.
-Here people are deeply committed to find help and hope.
+Here people are deeply committed to finding help and hope.
 They pour significant energy and resources into consulting one specialist after another never really getting the relief they long for.
 Their days become organized by treatment protocols and researching the next or newest treatment modality as a way to keep despair away.

-Somewhere in the middle there is a “sweet spot” where there is some room for practices that reduce the pain, and also acknowledgement that pain may never completely go away.
+Somewhere in the middle, there is a “sweet spot” where there is some room for practices that reduce the pain, and also acknowledgement that pain may never completely go away.
 Finding a place in the middle of these extremes allows people to focus on improving their quality of life, returning to activities they once enjoyed, and becoming participants in their life again.

 Finding things that work for you will be as individual as the person you are.
 Here are four ideas taken from a thoughtful, comprehensive, and compassionate book by Peter Levine and Maggie Phillips (see information about this resource below).